michellab/EMLE_HFE_SI/README.md

 ## Dependencies

+The following packages are required to run the notebooks in this repository:

+- numpy
+- pandas
+- scipy
+- matplotlib
+- seaborn
+- scikit-learn
+- torch
--   Python
+- rdkit
--
+- emle-engine

-# Associated Packages
+## Associated Packages

 - [`fes-ml`](https://github.com/michellab/fes-ml): Enables hybrid ML/MM free energy calculations, with support for various alchemical modifications.
 - [`emle-engine`](https://github.com/michellab/fes-ml): A package which streamlines the training of EMLE models by automatic conformer sampling, QM energy evaluations, and parameter fitting, with modular components for flexible use.